 The ACC's Internet Cribbage Program gives members an opportunity to play in online tournaments, earn rating points, and compete for annual and lifetime awards.

-Due to legal considerations, there are no cash prizes for winners of Internet tournaments.
-There are also no entry fees.
-What we do offer is bona fide competition in a sportsmanlike environment, stringent guards against cheating and fraud, and a legitimate rating and awards system administered by the game's preeminent sanctioning organization.
+Due to legal considerations, there are no cash prizes for winners of ACC internet tournaments.
+There are also no entry fees nor side pools.
+What we do offer is bona fide competition in a sportsmanlike environment, friendly opponents that you may know from live play, and a legitimate rating and awards system administered by the game's preeminent sanctioning organization.